Life Insurance For Firefighters

 If you need more information on these definitions, you can contact Claybrooke.

-The deferment period for an income protection policy for firemen is often set up in increments between one day and 52 weeks.
+The deferment period for an income protection policy for firefighters is often set in increments ranging from 1 day to 52 weeks.

-This deferment period is the time that lapses between the individual stopping work and placing the claim and when the claim is paid.
+This deferment period is the time that lapses between the individual stopping work, placing the claim, and the claim being paid.

 When choosing a deferment option, consider the other benefits you may receive from your employer, how much financial support you will need while out of work, and your current savings.